Why Courmayeur Is Still My Favourite Resort

 Still, I try.
 Of the thousands upon thousands of people I’ve helped plan a trip to the mountains for over the years, most of them have been looking for a resort with charm, a short transfer, skiing for all abilities, great food and good value.
 And if all else fails, my personal litmus test has always been, ask if the resort in question is somewhere that you can still enjoy on a down day, when none of the lifts are working due to high winds or avalanche danger.

-With that checklist in mind, it’s been Courmayeur that I’ve found myself returning to time and again over the last 26 years.
-It started as a great place to visit with friends, but these days I take my family, too.
+With that checklist in mind, it’s skiing in Courmayeur that I’ve found myself returning to time and again over the last 26 years.
+It started as a great place to visit with friends when skiing in Italy, but these days I take my family, too.

 Granted, Courmayeur’s ski area is not as big as some.
 But what it lacks in kilometres, it makes up for in charm.
 The warm, friendly nature of the people that populate the resort isn’t something that can be measured.
 But it’s unmistakably a key ingredient of Courmayeur’s magic formula.